 "A few weeks back I went to Neil Finn’s show at the Forum.
-I had anticipated this gig for quite some time and had the ambitious idea of somehow getting an Audioride demo to Neil himself.
-I figured at the concert I’d put a demo at his feet, with mind (and hope) he’d take it away and listen to it.
+I'd anticipated the gig for some time and had the ambitious idea of somehow getting an Audioride demo to Neil himself.
+I figured at the concert I’d put a demo at his feet, with mind, and hope, he’d take it away and listen to it.

-I knew the cover had to be eye catching, so in the weeks prior I photoshopped a picture of Neil and me having a beer and titled it ‘Neil n Dave’.
+I knew the CD cover had to be eye catching, so in the weeks prior I photoshopped a picture of Neil and I having a beer and titled it ‘Neil n Dave’.

 The big night came.
 I stood in the 3000-strong crowd, debating my level of lunacy.
 Neil and band came on and they were simply on fire.

 As soon as the song stopped, he bent down and picked it up.
 My heart rate skyrocketed.
-“Look what this bloke has done?!” he said into the mic, the large crowd curiously attentive “he’s photoshopped my head on this cover!
-You know, 90% of demos I get I never listen to, but this will make me listen to it!”
-I was well chuffed, thinking that maybe, just maybe, this little stunt might create the musical inroad that Audioride needed.
+“Look what this bloke has done?!” he said into the booming mic, the large crowd curiously attentive “he’s put my head on the cover!
+Ya know, 90% of demos I get I never listen to, but this will make me listen to it!”
+I was well chuffed, thinking that maybe, just maybe, this little stunt might create the musical inroad that Audioride desperately needed.
 But Neil wasn’t finished, “Maybe we should listen to it now!”

 To Neil’s plan, our scratchy little demo started belting through the theatre-sized PA.
 I remember the look of happy perplexment on the faces of the crowd.
 Neil started semi-sarcastically bopping his head as he listened.
 He could have crushed me in a comment, but he didn’t.
 "It's quite poppy!” he said.
 Ali kissed me on the cheek.
 My dumb grin couldn’t have been removed with a crowbar.

-With the song still playing, I noticed Neil tweaking his guitar, discreetly figuring out the chords in real time, and then, to mine, the crowd’s, and even his band’s surprise, he instructed the sound guy to fade it out as he counted in his band and they started playing a semi-piss take version of the song!
+With the song still playing, I noticed Neil tweaking his guitar, discreetly figuring out the chords in real time, and then to mine, the crowd’s, and even his band’s surprise, he instructed the sound guy to fade out the CD after which he counted in the band and they started playing a semi-piss take version of the song!
 My disbelief could have been sold in a 4-gallon drum.
 It sounded, simply, enormous!
 The song, Guest Ascenders, had the highest vocal note in the Audioride catalogue, and I watched Neil hit it with such ease I decided, then and there, I’d go home and burn my guitars.
-The song finished a couple of minutes later, but my disbelief has lived ever since.
+The song finished a couple of minutes later, but my disbelief has lived since.

 So let it be told, the first person to cover Audioride was Neil Finn."